WebAssembly/spec/spectec/test-prose/TEST.md

 Datamode_ok
 - the data mode datamode is valid if:
   - Either:
+    - datamode is PASSIVE.
+  - Or:
     - datamode is (ACTIVE x expr).
     - the memory C.MEMS[x] exists.
     - C.MEMS[x] is at lim PAGE.
     - the expression expr is valid with the value type at.
     - expr is constant.

-  - Or:
+Datamode_ok/passive
-    - datamode is PASSIVE.
+- the data mode PASSIVE is always valid.

 Datamode_ok/active
 - the data mode (ACTIVE x expr) is valid if: